 Rosedale Georgian House

-This 1900s Georgian home underwent a dramatic transformation to become a comfortable modern home for a Toronto family.
+This 1900s Georgian home underwent a dramatic transformation to become a comfortable, modern family residence.

 Respecting the heritage character of the neighbourhood and the architecture of the original home, the front façade was meticulously restored.
-Windows were replaced with matching triple pane double hung windows with divided lights, trim and moldings restored, masonry cleaned and chimneys rebuilt using brick from the rear of the home.
+Windows were replaced with matching triple-pane, double-hung windows and divided lights.
+Trim and moldings were restored, masonry cleaned, and chimneys rebuilt using brick from the rear of the property.

 On the inside, however, the home was upgraded and completely transformed into a clean, bright, comfortable space for modern living.

-The building envelope was stripped down to the brick shell and upgraded with high-performance insulation, a new energy-efficient mechanical system, a new electrical system including home automation, new plumbing, and new interior finishes.
+The building enclosure was stripped down to the brick shell and upgraded with new high-performance insulation, an energy-efficient mechanical system, an electrical system including home automation, plumbing, and interior finishes.

-Floors were levelled and structure upgraded to ensure level, squeak-free floors.
+Floors were levelled and structure upgraded to ensure even, squeak-free floors.

-A large array of operable skylights was added above the central staircase on the third floor to provide natural ventilation and to bring a flood of natural light to the centre of the home.
+A large array of operable skylights were added above the central staircase on the third floor to provide natural ventilation, and bring a flood of natural light to the centre of the home.

-The existing home had been renovated in the eighties, with a rear addition that created a sunken living room and multi-level second floor.
-The addition was re-built to create level space throughout, allowing for a seamless flow between living spaces and levelling the second floor to simplify circulation and unify the space.
+The existing home had been renovated in the 1980s with a rear addition that created a sunken living room and multi-level second floor.
+The addition was rebuilt to create level space throughout, allowing for simple flow between living areas, and levelling the second floor to unify the space.

-Formal living and dining spaces were maintained at the front of the home, while the new kitchen, eating area and family room connect to a large terrace at the back.
+Formal living and dining areas were maintained at the front of the home, while the new kitchen, eating area and family room connect to a large terrace at the back.

 Four bedroom suites, including the master, were created on the second floor, each with their own ensuite bathroom and walk-in closet.

-The third floor, with rain sensor skylights, is home to two additional guest suites and a home office with a large roof terrace overlooking the rear yard.
+The third floor, with rain sensor skylights, locates two additional guest suites and a home office with a large roof terrace overlooking the rear yard.

-While the new home is simple with modern detailing, the centre hall plan was respected and a design was created to offer a subtle nod to the past.
+While the new home is modest with modern detailing, the centre hall plan was respected with a design created to acknowledge the past.

 Wood-burning fireplaces in the formal living and dining rooms were rebuilt and refinished.
-The principal staircase and banister were re-built, maintaining the proportion and quality of the original.
-Flush baseboards with a reveal detail mimic the height of the old wood trim, and eight-foot tall interior doors maintain the proportion of the original.
+The principal staircase and banister were rebuilt, maintaining the proportion and quality of the original.
+Flush baseboards (with a reveal detail) mimic the height of the old wood trim, and eight-foot interior doors maintain the proportion of the original.

-The material palette is restrained: cream coloured stone floors in the hall transition to white oak throughout the home, complemented by crisp white walls and classic stone fireplaces.
+The material palette is tempered with cream-coloured stone floors in the hall that transition to white oak throughout the home.
+This is endowed by crisp white walls and classic stone fireplaces.

-The Baulthaup kitchen embodies the philosophy behind the whole design: the complex storage and functional spaces are hidden behind simple oak and graphite doors.
-Artwork and furniture provide the pop of colour in each room, making them comfortable and livable.
+The Bulthaup kitchen embodies the philosophy behind the whole design: the complex storage and functional spaces are hidden behind simple oak and graphite doors.
+Artwork and furniture provide colour, style and grace in each room.